 Your first novel is a personal milestone but probably not a publishable product.
 They say most so-called debut authors actually launch their careers with their fourth manuscripts, not their first.
 Like anything else worth doing, writing novels takes practice.
 Finishing your first manuscript is a huge creative milestone, but it’s probably not the book that’s going to get you published or earn you critical acclaim.

 Read the genre you write.
 Reader tastes and expectations have changed since you were in school.
-The themes, pacing, point of view, and genre conventions that captured your imagination back then are musty and outdated today.
+The themes, pacing, point of view, and genre conventions that captured your imagination back then seem musty and outdated to readers today.

 Books are an author’s business, and you better believe your market and literary knowledge should be expert level.
 The only path there: voracious, perpetual reading.